oniani/oniani.github.io/content/music/index.md

 - Snoop Dogg - Young, Wild & Free (feat.
 Bruno Mars)
 - Stromae - Papaoutai
 - Stromae - carmen
+- Sukima Switch - ゴールデンタイムラバー
 - Syn Cole - Feel Good
 - T.I. - That's All She Wrote (feat.
 Eminem)
 - TOTO - Africa
 - Tears For Fears - Everybody Wants To Rule The World
 - Tehran Vocal Ensemble - Eternity Theme (From The Eternity and a Day)
 - Tep No - Pacing
-- The Black Eyed Peas - I Gotta Feeling
+- Tesk - Hideout
-- The Black Eyed Peas - Just Can’t Get Enough
+- The Beatles - Hello, Goodbye - Remastered 2009
 - The Chainsmokers - Something Just Like This
 - The Flaming Lips - The W.A.N.D.
 - The Fray - How to Save a Life
 - The Game - El Chapo
 - The Goo Goo Dolls - Iris
+- The Grateful 7 - Take Me for Granted
+- The Irish Rovers - The Jolly Roving Tar
 - The Jackson 5 - I Want You Back
+- The Jeff Healey Band - While My Guitar Gently Weeps
 - The Killers - Land Of The Free
 - The Killers - Mr. Brightside
 - The Killers - Shot At The Night